Technique Over Content

 All of the above were masterful self-promoters.
 With good reason.
 We say, or hear it said repeatedly how an audience to a true artist is of secondary concern and that the work itself has always been and will always be the compelling reward.
 A dictum never better illustrated than with Vincent Van Gogh, whose works never earned a dime in his lifetime.
 A lifetime, we might add, that existed in a state of perched anxiety and insanity.
 But the more reasonable and frankly, truthful, admission is that an audience is and will always be an essential ingredient to the driving stamina of any imaginative, innovative, creative process.
 And to maintain an audience, to keep an audience won over by early debut works requires a showmanship of educating that audience in the acquired appreciation for how to accept and appreciate the Unknown over the Known.
 The enigmatic personality of a Dali Lama or a Lincolnesque disregard that is played with a masterful subtly to accumulate and amass a following who become addicted to the changes of their guiding light.
 The resiliency of such lives and how that can define the open-minded resistance against the dreaded existence of a perpetual inertia.

 The initial instinct of an audience is to resist being educated.
 To occupy the comfort zones of expectations and known entities.
+The opera banks on the recurring productions of a host of classics like La Traviata and Carmen and the theater, Broadway, with the endless revivals of Oklahoma and Noises Off and Porgy and Bess.
 The New York Times bestseller list is populated with easily digested titles, as are those films offered at the local theaters and the mimicking sitcoms and reality shows on television.
 The painter Thomas Kincaid made millions by repeatedly providing his audience with scenes depicting simple dreamy cliches.
 Defined, all of them, by a technique that predicates a form with the primary objective of satisfying the expectations of an audience who resists change.

 In 2005 I spent 5 months in Andover, MA.
 A long way from Sonoma County, both geographically and culturally.
 A part of the country, New England, that had long been a slight to Prowell Woodworks.
-I hired an Operations Manager and added a shop south of Boston and made something of an assault against a history of lackluster interest.
+We hired an Operations Manager and added a shop south of Boston and made something of an assault against a history of lackluster interest.
 In my time there, I made a few discoveries.
 Insights that had nothing to do with our product lines and everything to do with a culture based on status quo.
 The stoicism of resistance to change.
 A culture that was largely Colonial in their preferences for architecture, which translated into the prescribed and acceptable options for colonial furnishings and colonial landscape designs, but was furthered with this indescribable, utterly perplexing phenomenon of a dress code first introduced to American fashion in the early 1950's.
-Preppy.
-Grown men wearing penny loafers without socks, with casual blue blazers and pressed denim jeans.
-Teens in prep schools with polo shirts and blue blazers.
+Penny loafers, without socks.
+Casual blue blazers and pressed denim jeans.
+Teens in school uniforms of polo shirts and blue blazers pasted with the school's crest.
 A clear and definable dress code born from 50 years before as a means of establishing one's place within a known identity as well as accomplishing the safe expectations of a paint-by-numbers acolyte.

 Our persistent poor showing in New England was and is the result of a culture rooted in history.
 The safety of an outlook that prizes a resistance to change and the opposite of an audience who appreciates and seeks innovation in both technique and content.
 An area that is, oddly, politically liberal, and yet culturally conservative.
 An area that is, culturally, 180 degrees from northern California's Sonoma County.